Skip to content

 1- Inishmore:

-It’s one of three groups of islands and the largest one among them.
-The island is a great destination for a holiday where you can find nice hotels, hostels and you can go for camping too.
-The island contains a famous spot called Dun Aengus which was built on top of a cliff.
-In order to reach the fort, you have to walk uphill.
-You will really love the view from the top and the ancient spot you are walking through.
+It’s one of three groups of islands and the largest one.
+The island is an excellent holiday destination with friendly hotels, hostels, and camps.
+The island contains a famous spot called Dun Aengus, built on a cliff.
+To reach the fort, you have to walk uphill.
+You will love the view from the top and the ancient spot you are walking through.

-If you have more time, you can rent a bike so you can explore the island more, but if it’s a rainy day or you don’t feel comfortable riding a bike, you can ride a bus as it will only cost you 15 Euro.
-There is also the Warm Hole, which is a wonderful place on the island, it’s a natural square-shaped at the bottom of the cliff, the spot became a place for the Red Bull Cliff Diving Series.
+If you have more time, you can rent a bike to explore the island more.
+However, if it’s a rainy day or you don’t feel comfortable riding a bike, you can ride a bus, which will only cost you 15 euros.
+There is also the Warm Hole, a beautiful place on the island.
+It’s a natural square-shaped hole at the bottom of the cliff.
+The spot became a place for the Red Bull Cliff Diving Series.

 2- Inishmaan:

-It’s the middle of the Aran Islands, with a population of 160.
-The language spoken there is Irish, but English is spoken as well.
-A famous spot you can find on the island is Dun Conchuir, an ancient fort; you can see from it a great view of the island and a wonderful panoramic view of the sea.
+It’s in the middle of the Aran Islands, with a population of 160.
+The language spoken there is Irish, but English is also spoken.
+A famous spot on the island is Dun Conchuir, an ancient fort; from here, you can see a great view of the island and a fantastic panoramic view of the sea.

 Aran Islands